rohanmaniwade/simpleThesis-typst/simple-thesis/01_introduction.typ

 The statistical distribution of motor speeds and their relative dwell times is summarised in @averagemotorload, which reports the average motor loads observed in customer use.
 The final row totals approximately 4,000 hours of field operation.

 @endurancemotorload lists the qualification schedule derived from this distribution, with motor and heater loads rebalanced for test efficiency.
-The third‑last and second‑last rows correspond to dough mode (600 rpm) and egg mode (no rotation, heating only).
-The final row reports the total motor duration, total heater duration, and total number of cycles for the schedule.

 #let data = from-csv(delimiter: ",", "
 11111111,-8800,1,0.00,0,0